terraref/traitvis-webapp/README.md

 source('cache-refresh.R')
 ```

-Once the cache-refresh script has been run, a `cache` folder containing a `cache.RData` file should be created.
+Running the cache-refresh script should create a `cache` folder containing a `cache.RData` file.

 Next, start up the application by running: